capricious-slingshot/capricious-slingshot.github.io/_posts/2021-02-03-glowing_spork_recipes.markdown

 Next step was to blow away minitest and set up with Rspec.
 There isn’t any support in the curriculum for testing or deployment, so I got the basic framework up an hacked a few tests in.
 The original thought was that I would skip over testing for the purpose of brevity and time, but then as my application became more complex, I really hated myself for not taking the time to properly build them out.
 This is something that I need to finish, I’m not comfortable leaving these two areas unfinished.

 Nested forms was the bane of my existence for longer than it really should have been, but if something is worth doing, it’s worth doing properly and I rejected any suggestion to dumb things down.
 It was the only semi-interesting piece in this project.
 I went with a double nesting and then used the [Cocoon gem](https://github.com/nathanvda/cocoon/) on top to dynamically handle the addition/subtraction of field elements by the user.
 It eventually came together, and in hindsight it actually wasn’t that difficult.
-You just need to be able to get feedback form someone that knows what they’re doing.
-(Thanks Dustin 7 nathanvda!).
+You just need to be able to get feedback form someone that knows what they’re doing. (*Thanks Dustin & nathanvda!*).

 There are a few other JS touches that I would really like to come back and add in when I learn how.
 Minor things like dismissing notices, fixing the mobile navigation, as well as the display of user recipe tabs.
 Similarly the search only goes so deep - it was mentioned that JS is the faster way to handle this for the sake of the load on the server and rendering time.
 I still would have liked to be able to handle this on the server side, purely for the sake of understanding how things work and how they compare and contrast.